t0mm4rx/ft_containers/ReadMe.md

 List works with a double linked-list.
 ### vector
 Vector work with a dynamic array: new T[size].
+_container is the array containing objects.
+_container_size is the size of _container in memory.
+_container_length is the number of elements in the array.
 ### map
 Map is an associative array (key => value).
 It cannot have two pairs with the same key.
 We can use std::pair to store a pair key/value.